91 Relative Potency Test Examples

 The second graph shows the distribution of adjusted responses from each baseline and standard dilution in the pooled assays in a 3D histogram.

-Residual Parallelism (also called Difference Testing) results in a measure of the similarity between the reference standard and unknown test sample curves, the weighted nonparallel RSSE.
-The third graph is a histogram of these nonparallel RSSEs from the unknown test samples in the pooled assays.
+The RSSEnonpar Method (Residual Parallelism) results in a direct measure of the parallelism (similarity) between the reference standard and unknown test sample curves, the weighted nonparallel RSSE (see Tech Note: Curve Weighting).
+The third graph is a histogram of the magnitude of the nonparallel RSSEs from the unknown test samples in the pooled assays.
 Unknown test sample results from critically failed standard or unknown curve regressions are excluded.
 The red line is plotted at a chi-square probability threshold of 0.01 for the nonparallel RSSEs.
 The cumulative percentage at each nonparallel RSSE level is plotted on the right axis in green.

-Confidence Interval Parallelism (also called the Equivalence Method) is a measure of the lower and upper confidence limit ratio (or difference) deltas of the Unknown / Standard curve coefficients.
-Confidence intervals were determined at 0.9 significance using the Monte Carlo method, which is more stable and precise than linear approximation or profile method estimates.
-The fourth graph shows the upper (top) and lower (bottom) confidence limit ratio deltas plotted as green vertical lines for the 4PL a, b, and d coefficients of the pooled assays.
-Gray lines are confidence limit delta ratios from critically failed standard or unknown curve regressions or critically failed parallelism determinations.
+The Equivalence Method (Confidence Interval Parallelism) is a measure of the ratio (or difference) deltas of the lower and upper confidence interval limits of the Unknown / Standard curve coefficients.
+Confidence intervals at 0.9 significance were determined using the Monte Carlo Method, which is more stable and precise than linear approximation or profile method estimates (see the Tech Note: Monte Carlo Method).
+The fourth graph shows deltas of the upper (top) and lower (bottom) confidence interval limit ratios plotted as green vertical lines for the 4PL a, b, and d coefficients of the pooled assays.
+Gray lines are confidence interval limit ratio deltas from critically failed standard or unknown curve regressions or critically failed parallelism determinations.
 The upper and lower goalpost borders, plotted as blue vertical lines, were computed at the 99th percentile of the respective pooled assay ratio deltas after excluding failed deltas.